The Best Pull Day Workout Routine for Strength & Hypertrophy

 What Is a Pull Day Workout?

 A pull-day workout is a type of resistance training routine that focuses on exercises where you pull weight or resistance toward your body, primarily targeting the muscles of the back and biceps.
 Typical exercises on a pull day might include pull-ups, bent-over rows, lat pulldowns, single-arm lat pulldowns, and bicep curls, among others.
+Creating a pull day exercises list can help structure your workouts effectively.

 The goal of a pull-day workout is to develop and strengthen the muscles involved in pulling movements, creating a balanced and well-rounded upper body.